 Google is working on software that will improve Chrome during moments when people lose their network connection by letting the browser load its own stored copy of previously visited Web pages.

-.
+Google programmer Randy Smith said yesterday he's added support for "offline cache mode" to Chrome.
 It's only on the developer version of the browser so far, and it's disabled by default, but the flag to enable it says the feature will let Chrome load Web pages from the browser's local cache if the online version isn't available.
 That could help when reloading pages or restarting the browser with no network.

 Login to the community

 Enter your username or e-mail address.
 We'll send you an e-mail with instructions to reset your password.